MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 date: 2019-02-15 13:34:00
 ---
 ## What is tinc?
-Tinc is a dead simple , yet super flexible VPN deamon.
+Tinc is dead simple , yet super flexible VPN deamon.

 It also has some nice features, such as:
 + encryption